christianhjohnson/The-Contoso/README.md

 # The Contoso
-Building windows server 2016 environment in Azure
+Building a windows server environment and connecting with Azure.